The Invisible Struggles of Being a Mom

 It’s also one of the most rewarding things a person can do in life- be a parent.

-There are a lot of challenges that come with being a mother, but there is also a lot of amazing blessings we wouldn’t get otherwise.
+There are a lot of challenges that come with being a mother, but there are also a lot of amazing blessings we wouldn’t get otherwise.

 No one tells you how hard motherhood is.
 If they did, a lot of people would pass up the opportunity and move on with their lives.